scloud19/SECipedia/AWS/EC2.md

 General Tips/Info:
+	A subnet is NOT an AZ.
+		However, in a default VPC, there are 3 different subnets that are spread across 3 AZs

-	Instances that access other instances through their public NAP IP are charged for regional or Internet data transfer, depending on whether the instances are in the same region.
+	If you create an AMI from an instance, that instance WILL be rebooted (unless no reboot is checked) Instances that access other instances through their public NAP IP are charged for regional or Internet data transfer, depending on whether the instances are in the same region.
 		For cost effectiveness, look at ways around this.
 			Launching into all of those instances into a VPC?